-When Johan Niemand, gets called up for military service at the age of 18 in 1985 South Africa, he auditions and is accepted to the South African Defence Force Choir called the ‘Canaries’.
+When Johan Niemand gets called up for military service at the age of 18 in 1985 South Africa, he auditions and is accepted to the South African Defence Force Choir called the ‘Canaries’.

-Against a landscape where law and religion oppress individuality, Johan and the Canaries have to survive military training and go on a nationwide tour of the country, travelling from town to town, entertaining people whilst also fortifying the belief in the military effort and promoting the cause of both Church and State.
+Against a landscape where law and religion oppress individuality, Johan and the Canaries have to survive military training and go on a nationwide tour of the country, travelling from town to town, entertaining people while also fortifying the belief in the military effort and promoting the cause of both Church and State.

 On tour, Johan falls in love with a fellow choir member, and starts to question everything about himself and his world.
-He meets a myriad of characters; some proud of the choir efforts and others who awaken him to the realities and truth of Apartheid South Africa.
+He meets a myriad of characters; some proud of the choir efforts and others who awaken him to the realities and truth of apartheid South Africa.
 As Johan starts questioning his religion, patriotism, and sexuality, his emerging creativity and passion for music leads to direct conflict with his commanding officers.

 WHAT THE CRITICS SAY